 "Use in commerce" under the Lanham Act is broad, and catches many activities that would be considered noncommercial as a matter of ordinary usage and constitutional law.
 But not all of those uses are "in connection with the sale [etc.]" of goods.
 Courts generally interpret this language not to cover any noncommercial use by the defendant.
-Use of a mark to "propose a commercial transaction" - canonically, on a product being offered for sale on store shelves - is clearly commercial.
+Use of a mark to "propose a commercial transaction"-canonically, on a product being offered for sale on store shelves-is clearly commercial.
 Also commercial are uses in advertising, or when the alleged infringer is referencing a particular good or service with a demonstrated economic motive.

 But other kinds of uses of marks in speech are not commercial.
 In Radiance Foundation, Inc. v.
 NAACP, the nonprofit Radiance Foundation took a Christian perspective on issues affecting African-American communities.
 It created websites at TheRadianceFoundation.org and TooManyAborted.com, to promote its positions, which included a strong opposition to abortion.
-It took Paypal donations on its sites, and used the money to pay for billboard campaigns promotin the site.
-In 2013, its founder, Ryan Bomberger, wrote an article on the Foundation's websites criticizing the National Association for the Advancement of Colored People, a prominent civil-rights organiation.
-The NAACP works to promote "the political, educational, social, and economic equality of all citizens," but Bomberger strongly opposed its position on abortion.
-The article was titled "NAACP: National Association for the Abortion of Colored People," and the NAACP sued for trademark infringement.
+It took Paypal donations on its sites, and used the money to pay for billboard campaigns promotion the site.
+In 2013, its founder, Ryan Bomberger, wrote an article on the Foundation's websites

-110. Lanham Act § 31(1)(a)
+110. Lanham Act § 31(1)(a).